 Guest post by Andrew Trudeau

-It is my pleasure to introduce you to people whose lived experiences will help you to have a better understanding of what it is like to be transgender, or the parent of someone who is.
+It is my pleasure to introduce you to people whose lived experiences will help you better understand what it is like to be transgender or the parent of someone who is.

 I met Andrew Trudeau when he was in college, and now he is engaged to marry my son Leo.
 He is big-hearted, witty, and charming.
-When he accepted my invitation to share his coming out story on my blog I was thrilled.
-It’s one thing for me to write about coming out as an ally, or what it’s like for people in the LGBTQ+ community to come out.
-It’s even better if they tell you themselves.
+I was thrilled when he accepted my invitation to share his coming-out story on my blog.
+It's one thing for me to write about coming out as an ally or what it's like for people in the LGBTQ+ community to come out.
+It's even better if they tell you themselves.

 My story is not that different from others within the LGBTQ+ community.
 It starts with a relatively insignificant utterance from the mouth of a three-year-old girl in her mother's lap.
 A beautiful wedding dress and an even more beautiful bride that I just had to point out to my mother, flipping through pages of the magazine.